Paulmicha/common-web-tools/README.md

 ### Overrides

-If the "counterpart" of a given script exists in the folder `$PROJECT_SCRIPTS/cwt/override` (`scripts/cwt/override` by default), it will be used *instead* of the original file.
+If the "counterpart" of a given script exists in the folder `scripts/cwt/override`, it will be used *instead* of the original file.

 This allows to replace any includes or hook implementations.